slurmulon/bach/docs/guide.md

 _We will go into what "processed" means in the [Authoring](#authoring) section._

-Now that we have a basic understanding of what a track looks like and how it is interpreted, we can begin to explore the individual components that make up a track.
+Now that you have a basic understanding of what a track is and how it's interpreted, we can begin to explore the individual components that make up a track.

 ### Primitives